Talk to a Los Angeles traumatic brain injury lawyer

-With more severe brain injuries involving skull fractures, the need for immediate medical treatment is evident.
-But even mild TBIs can cause life-altering problems that affect memory, behavior and quality of life.
-A sudden jolt to the head may not result in loss of consciousness, but can still cause a serious concussion and long-term effects.
+With more severe brain injuries involving skull fractures, the accident victim requires immediate medical treatment.
+But even mild TBIs can cause life-altering problems that affect memory, behavior, and quality of life.
+A sudden jolt to the head may not result in loss of consciousness but can still cause a serious concussion and long-term effects.

-Post-concussive symptoms may plague victims for years with debilitating headaches, blurry vision, insomnia, tinnitus, anxiety, and problems with concentration and short-term memory.
-Because TBIs are complex with a wide spectrum of symptoms and related impairments, it is crucial that victims insist on a specialized medical evaluation and treatment plan.
+Post-concussive symptoms may plague victims for years with debilitating headaches, blurry vision, insomnia, tinnitus, anxiety, and concentration, and short-term memory problems.
+Because TBIs are complex with a broad spectrum of symptoms and related impairments, victims must insist on a specialized medical evaluation and treatment plan.

-The Salamati Law Firm collaborates with medical experts and highly trained consultants in order to thoroughly evaluate the circumstances of your accident.
-As such, we can accurately determine the amount of monetary damages that will fairly compensate for life-long treatment and disability.
-In some cases, TBI victims may be unable to perform day-to-day living tasks and need in-home assistance.
+We collaborate with medical experts and highly trained consultants to thoroughly evaluate your accident circumstances.
+As such, we can accurately determine the amount of monetary damages that will fairly compensate for life-long treatment and potential disability.
+In some cases, TBI victims may be unable to perform day-to-day tasks and need in-home assistance.
 These and other financial burdens are meticulously analyzed when filing a personal injury lawsuit.

 - Rehabilitation expenses